temach/reports/INR-Lab-3-vlans-and-faults.md

 ### 6. Change the topology to have two paths as show below:

-Adding the new path requiers changing the configuration of all three switches in order to maintain VLANs.
+Adding the new path requires changing the configuration of all three switches in order to maintain VLANs.

 The new configuration for the ITDepartment switch (which was used as a dumb switch up until now) is shown below: